muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_PHP.md

 * Any *SYS_Ordered_Dictionary_AA* such that each of its elements in turn is *attribute* whose element key is *attribute name* (any *SYS_Text*) and whose element value is *attribute asset* (any **Any** artifact);
-this format can express any **Kit** which has at least one non-ordered attribute.
+this format can express any **Kit** which has at least one non-positional attribute.

 A *SYS_Ordered_Dictionary_AA* is any of the following: